jfredrickson/DevOps-workshop-app/README.md

 [Provision a deployer account](https://cloud.gov/docs/apps/continuous-deployment/#provisioning-deployment-credentials) for each space you want Travis CI to continuously deploy to.
 Make a note of the new usernames and passwords that cloud.gov creates for you; you will input this into Travis CI later.

 This example will continuously deploy to the development and test environments, while requiring a manual deployment to production.
+Because we are manually deploying to production, we do not create a deployer account for the `workshop-prod` space in this example.

 Example:
 ```